yp2800/my-mac-os/README.md

 - Experimental Peer to Peer browser.
 Experimenting with using it more and more as I find the [technology and the implications of it fascinating](https://www.youtube.com/watch?v=-ep0ZIe6i10).

 #### [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/)
 - Use it for web development for its superior Dev Tools in debugging CSS Grid.
-Prefer Chrome dev tools still.
+Prefer Chrome Dev tools still.

 ## Command Line Apps
 I use [Nix](https://nixos.org/nix/) package manager to install all the [packages I use on my system](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034).